orbatschow/kubepost/docs/getting-started.md

 that have an assigned label `default`.
 For all matching instances it will grab the connection details, connect to the `postgres` database and create the database and extensions.

-A more detailed explanation of the `Database` resource can be found within the [database](database.md) documentation.
+A more detailed specification of the `Database` resource can be found within the [database](database.md) documentation.